Approach to the management of UK Taxes for the year ended 31st December 2018

 Governance and Risk Management

 Porterbrook’s business is characterised by a relatively low volume of high value transactions and its systems and controls are set accordingly.
-The key tax risks relate to Corporation Tax and VAT; the calculation of payroll and the associated taxes are outsourced to a local bureau.
+The key tax risks relate to Corporation Tax, Income Tax and VAT; the calculation of payroll and the associated taxes are outsourced to a local bureau.

-The Chief Financial Officer, supported by the Finance Department, is responsible for the day to day tax accounting arrangements of the Group.
+The Chief Financial Officer, supported by the Finance Department, is responsible for the day to day tax accounting arrangement of the Group.
 The Chief Financial Officer reports all significant financial matters to the independently chaired Porterbrook Board.
 Where required, external advice is sought in relation to unusual or complex transactions and this advice is provided to the Board.
 The Board retains overall responsibility for the group’s policies and processes for managing financial and operational risks.
 These arrangements ensure that all decisions related to significant tax risks are subject to review by suitably qualified and experienced staff and are approved in manner consistent with the other risks to which the business is exposed, with the objective that the Group’s UK tax obligations are met.

 Group entities covered by this Statement